Spencer Law Group

 - Only start chest compressions per the direction of the 911 operator or emergency medical services*

-*Chest compression are recommended only if the patient will not receive medical care within 3 hours.
+*Chest compression is recommended only if the patient will not receive medical care within 3 hours.